Ovler-Young/efb-telegram-master/README.rst

 -   ``retry_on_error`` *(bool)* [Default: ``false``]

-    Retry infinitely when an error occurred while sending request to Telegram Bot API.
+    Retry infinitely when an error occurred while sending request to Telegram Bot API, including network timeouts and rate limiting.
+    When rate limited by Telegram, the bot will automatically wait for the specified retry period before attempting to resend the message.
     Note that this may lead to repetitive message delivery, as the respond of Telegram Bot API is not reliable, and may not reflect the actual result.

 -   ``send_image_as_file`` *(bool)* [Default: ``false``]